ffloyd/flows/README.md

 #### Result Shapes

-You may limit list of exposed fields by defining success and failure shapes. _After_ step definitions use `success` to define shapes of success result, and `failure` to define shapes of failure result.
+You may limit list of exposed fields by defining success and failure shapes. _After_ step definitions use `ok_shape` to define shapes of success result, and `err_shape` to define shapes of failure result.
 Examples:

 ```ruby
 # Set exposed keys for :success status of successful result.